 Monounsaturated Fats.
 Eat these.
 Some examples of these are olive, avocado, and macadamia nut oils.

 Polyunsaturated Fats.
 Know the difference.
-Naturally occurring polyunsaturated fats in animal protein and fatty fish are great for you, and you should eat these.
+Naturally occurring polyunsaturated fats in fatty fish are great for you, and you should eat these.
 Processed polyunsaturated fats in “heart healthy” margarine spreads are bad for you.

 Trans Fats.
 Completely avoid.
 These are processed fats that are chemically altered (hydrogenated) to improve shelf life.
 Avoid all hydrogenated fats, such as margarine, as they’re linked to heart disease.

-Saturated and monounsaturated fats such as butter, macadamia nuts, avocado, egg yolks, and coconut oil are more chemically stable and less inflammatory to most people, so they are preferred.
+Saturated and monounsaturated fats such as naturally produced butter,macadamia nuts, avocado, egg yolks, and coconut oil are more chemically stable and less inflammatory to most people, so they are preferred.

 If you’re using vegetable oils (olive, soybean, flax, or safflower) choose the “cold pressed” options if they are available.

-Some examples of how to get your protein in on a ketogenic diet are below:
+Some examples of how to get your protein in a ketogenic diet are below:

 Fish.
-Preferably eating anything that is caught wild like catfish, cod, flounder, halibut, mackerel, mahi-mahi, salmon, snapper, trout, and tuna.
+Preferably eating anything caught wild like catfish, cod, flounder, halibut, mackerel, mahi-mahi, salmon, snapper, trout, and tuna.
 Fattier fish is better.

 Whole Eggs.
 Try to get them free-range from the local market if possible.
-You can prepare them in many different ways like fried, deviled, boiled, poached, and scrambled.
+You can prepare them in many different ways like fried in olive oil or coconut oil, boiled, poached, and scrambled.

-Fresh or frozen doesn’t matter.
+Fresh homegrown vegetables are the best!
 Stick with above ground vegetables, leaning toward leafy/green items.

 Vegetables are tricky on a ketogenic diet because we’ve been raised under the idea that vegetables are healthy and they are.
 However, almost all of the vegetables that we consume today contain carbs.

-Some more than others so it’s important to understand the ones that have a safer number of Net Carbs.
+Some more than others so it’s important to understand the ones that have a better number of Net Carbs for a ketogenic diet.